boboben1/reddit-colorbot/readme.md

 **second pass**:
 Just applying the transformations would result in the video moving out of view eventually, so the stabilized camera needs to follow the original camera.
 If it follows too fast, the result will be too shaky.
-If it follows to slow the result will be out of view for too long.
+If it follows too slow the result will be out of view for too long.

 So the bot averages the transformation of the last 20 frames and the next 20 frames.